 Additional build-in features to enhance the interactivity of the video experience (VR, Trivia, etc)

 Syncing with other apps (sending Uber Eats to your match)

 Continuous design (desktop version)

-% of users stop using the product after they meet their matches
+Tracking the % of users stopped using the product after they meet their matches